ViktorRaboshchuk/scrapy_amazon/README.md

     product_image - main image of the product product_reviews - start count(reviews)

-In the main scraper you cood uncomment code to fetch all product from each sum category
+In the main scraper you cood uncomment code to fetch all product from each sum category.

+Also you can find python file with data processing.
+Sample code prettifying dataframe columns.